Chandana-sree-moparthi/Heart-Guard-Insights/README.md

 - [Conclusion](#conclusion)

 ## Overview
-**HeartGuard Insights** uses a dataset containing various medical attributes such as age, sex, cholesterol levels, and more to predict the possibility of heart disease.
+**Heart Guard Insights** uses a dataset containing various medical attributes such as age, sex, cholesterol levels, and more to predict the possibility of heart disease.
 The project demonstrates how to preprocess data, train a model, evaluate performance, and use the model for predictions.

 ## Features
 - **Data preprocessing and exploration**